 This tool will improve advising across campus by ensuring that advisors have accurate and more complete information on their advisees, even...

 Advisors, would you like a quiet environment and personal assistance to learn how to read and write SPIRE Advising Notes?
 Consider our Advising Notes Help Sessions or trainings.
-The Help Sessions are not formal workshops, but an opportunity for anyone with Advisor access to SPIRE to get one-on-one...
+The Help Sessions are not formal workshops, but an opportunity for anyone with SPIRE for Advisors access to get one-on-...

 The Course Catalog includes course descriptions, listed by academic department.
 Because these represent the typical course offerings for a department, not all courses are described in the Catalog.
 If you cannot find a course description, contact the academic department for more information.